Is B&Q open today? Plus the latest Click & Collect and online delivery updates

 New assorted plant bundles available with contact-free Click & Collect

 If your garden is in need of a spring makeover you'll be pleased to know that you can now order assorted plant bundles which include bedding plants, culinary herbs, herbaceous perennials and roses.
-It's not the largest range so you'll also want to check out the Direct Plants link below.View Deal
+It's not the largest range so you'll also want to check out the links below.View Deal

-- Direct Plants has over 200 different plants that can be delivered direct to your door

 - Where else to buy garden plants online